 - Self-Employed for $120

-Pros: Professional tax help and potential savings from more than 350 possible deductions
+- Potential savings from more than 350 possible deductions

-Cons: Can only help you with taxes and has no other finance or budgeting features
+- Can only help you with taxes

 Best For: Getting your taxes done accurately, easily and on time

 YNAB is short for You Need A Budget.
 The software is designed to help subscribers control their spending and work toward their savings goals.
 Subscribers also get access to tutorials that can improve their financial expertise.
 According to the YNAB website, using its platform “means finally facing your finances with eyes wide open.
 Even if you don’t like what you see, you will have the information you need to take the next step, and then the next one.”
+The platform claims you’ll save $600 in the first couple of months after setting up a budget, on average.

 - 34-day free trial